 “I am extremely cheap,” he told the hosts when they asked about his reputation as a penny pincher.

-Nelson told the hosts about a habit he has of staying in his hotel room and eating NFL-provided snacks, so he can keep the per diem money he and his teammates receive to dine on the road.
+Nelson told the hosts about a habit he had of staying in his hotel room and eating NFL-provided snacks, so he could keep the per diem money he and his teammates receive to dine on the road.

 The flabbergasted host said, “Wait a minute, Nelson, you’ve got a $39 million contract that came with, like, a $12 million bonus.
 You’re hoarding the per diem so that you can just have the team snack?”